SvenSchneiderDVAG/SvenSchneiderDVAG/README.md

 ## Hi there 👋

-Hi, my name is Sven and I'm an QA Automation Engineer @dvag
+Hi, my name is Sven.
+I am living in Germany and I'm working as an QA Automation Engineer at ATLAS Dienstleistungen für Vermögensberatung AG (@dvag)

 ### Testing frameworks I'm using: